Skip to main content

 Frequently asked questions

-The blood test can be performed at some outpatient offices and most large commercial laboratories.
-You’ll need an order for the test before you go.
+Blood tests for Alzheimer’s disease can be performed at some outpatient offices and most large commercial laboratories.
+You’ll need a doctor’s order for the test before you go.

-Because the test is new, it’s best to check with your healthcare team or the lab before committing to the test.
-There’s no official policy yet regarding Medicare coverage.
+Because these tests are new, it’s best to check with your healthcare team or the lab before committing to the test.
+There’s no official policy yet regarding Medicare coverage, but legislation is pending.

 The bottom line

 For many years, scientists have worked hard to find a test that can accurately diagnose Alzheimer’s disease.
-The FDA has cleared a new blood test that can help detect Alzheimer’s more quickly and accurately than previous methods.
-But it’s not for everyone.
-Your healthcare team will likely use it as part of their diagnostic process.
-Experts expect that this new test will help people with Alzheimer’s start treatment earlier, and it'll help to improve research on treatments.
+The FDA has cleared two new blood tests that can help detect Alzheimer’s more quickly and accurately than previous methods.
+But these tests aren’t for everyone.
+Your healthcare team will likely use a blood test as part of their diagnostic process.
+Experts expect that the new tests will help people with Alzheimer’s start treatment earlier and improve research on treatments.

 why trust our exports reliability shield